ASSOCIATE IN APPLIED SCIENCE DEGREE IN NURSING

 - Minimum cumulative GPA or overall high school average of 75% or 2.5

 - Pre-admission Nursing Entrance Exam (for information and dates of tests.
-For more information, visit Admission to the Program: Steps and Deadlines.
+For more information, visit Admission to the Nursing Program.
 A cumulative test score of proficient is required.

-- Applicants with a bachelor’s degree or higher may be exempt from taking the entrance exam
+- At the discretion of the Director of Nursing, applicants with a bachelor’s degree or higher may be waived from taking the entrance exam.

 - English language proficiency as demonstrated by compliance with a minimum required TOEFL score, required if English is not the first language.
 International students, click here for more information.

 - May be required to consent to drug testing upon request by the College or affiliating clinical agency

 - Applicants are strongly encouraged to attend a Nursing Information Session.

 - Technical standards are abilities and behaviors that a nursing student must be able to perform to function in a safe manner.
 It is essential that students of nursing possess and maintain the following functional requirements, with or without reasonable accommodations.

 - Admission to the Nursing Program is a two-application process.